timdiels/mamba_to_pytest/README.md

 ### Manual fixes after conversion
-- Prefix test directories with `test_`
-- Create a `conftest.py` (copy tests_manual/conftest.py) at the root of any tests which use the mamba pytest fixture
+- Copy [this conftest.py](./src/mamba_to_pytest/tests_manual/conftest.py) to the root of any tests which use the mamba pytest fixture.

 ### Manual fixes in mamba files